The Paul Law Firm P.C.

 • Third-party personal injury claims are generally subject to a two-year deadline

-Missing any deadline can limit or eliminate recovery.
+Missing any deadline can significantly limit or eliminate recovery.

 Frequently Asked Questions